Bandar Tasik Selatan station: KLIA Transit (Express Rail Link)

 The station was built in a unique design that incorporated large semicircular roofs as shelters for platforms with multi-tiered roofs for the rest of the building, similar to the adjoining Sri Petaling Line station.
 Unlike the initial structures of the KTM and LRT stations, however, the station was planned and built to support disabled passengers, with elevators and inclinations up and down uneven walkways, alongside stairways and escalators in all relevant areas of the station.
 The station also features two island platforms along four tracks, and basic ticket counters.

-Station Layout

 Terminal Bersepadu Selatan

 Terminal Bersepadu Selatan (TBS, Southern Integrated Terminal) is the main long-distance bus terminal in Kuala Lumpur, Malaysia.
 It is integrated with the adjacent Bandar Tasik Selatan station (BTS) via a footbridge, forming the TBS-BTS integrated transportation hub.

-TBS is one of the three planned Integrated Transport Terminals (ITT) of Kuala Lumpur, and the only one currently in operation.
-Originally intended to be the bus terminal serving southbound buses, TBS gradually took over bus operations for East Coast-bound and northbound buses from older city bus terminals.
-The other two ITTs, located at Gombak and Sungai Buloh, are in planning stages and will eventually become the main bus terminals for East Coast-bound and northbound buses respectively.
+TBS is one of the three planned Integrated Transport Terminals (ITT) of Kuala Lumpur, and the first to be put into operation, until the opening of second ITT, located in Gombak, on 15 March 2025.
+Originally intended to be the bus terminal serving southbound buses, TBS gradually took over bus operations for East Coast-bound and northbound buses from older city bus terminals; the East Coast-bound buses were eventually transferred to Gombak.
+The third ITT, located at Sungai Buloh, is in planning stages and will eventually become the main bus terminals for northbound buses.